 4. Find Your Why

-- Finding your reason behind doing an Ironman Triathlon or a Sprint Triathlon will make getting up at 5:00 am so much easier.
+- Finding your reason for doing an Ironman Triathlon or a Sprint Triathlon will make getting up at 5:00 am much easier.

 5. Surround Yourself with Crazy People like You!

 - I say it all the time.
-Find a Tribe.
-A Community.
-People just like you.
+Find a Tribe—a Community.
+People like you.
 I am currently accepting applications to be a part of Rulon Racing.
 Apply HERE!

-- Or surround yourself with a TON of social media connections on Twitter, Facebook, and Instagram.
-I LOVE Instagram because you can hashtag a TON of things such as #triathlete, #triathlon, #Ironmantraining, and #swimbikerun.
+- Or surround yourself with many social media connections on Twitter, Facebook, and Instagram.
+I LOVE Instagram because you can hashtag many things, such as #triathlete, #triathlon, #Ironmantraining, and #swimbikerun.
 You will feel the LOVE as well!

 Training for a Sprint Triathlon to an Ironman Triathlon DOES work in real life.
 Remember, we don’t get paid to do these races.
-Instead, we spend a lot of money to do these races.
-So, when you sign up for a race and BAM, you are not prepared for it; it can put a lot of stress on the mind, the body, and the bank account.
+Instead, we spend a lot of money doing these races.
+So, when you sign up for a race and BAM, you are not prepared for it; it can stress the mind, body, and bank account.

-Are you interested in grabbing my “Fundamentals of Triathlon Training” PDF that I put togheter?
-It is a 29 page PDF of the basics of triathlons.
+Are you interested in grabbing the “Fundamentals of Triathlon Training” PDF I put together?
+It is a 29-page PDF of the basics of triathlons.
 Click HERE for the 2022 update!